stwalez/devops-pbl/project_14_files/project_14.md

   sonar.php.tests.reportPath=reports/unitreport.xml
   ```

-  **Blocker:** the sonar.php.exclusions was modified to sonar.exclusions as sonar.php.exlusions is depreciated.
+  **Blocker:** the sonar.php.exclusions was modified to sonar.exclusions as sonar.php.exlusions doesn't seem to exclude the vendors file.
                 sonar.sources=. was included due to errors thrown while building the source codes.

 - Navigate to your php-todo dashboard on SonarQube UI ![](screenshots/sonar_page)